-"Main" Discussion Board Assignments: The work done in the Discussion Board area will have you engage course material and work closely together.
+"Graded" Discussion Board Assignments: The work done in the Discussion Board area will have you engage course material and work closely together.
 You are expected to participate in these assignments in order to generate critical discussion amongst one another.
 This method of learning gets you going socially!
 These assignments are always due on Wednesdays and Saturdays (your initial post goes up Wednesday and your responses to one another are due Saturdays).
 Your DBs are graded on two things: your original post and your responses (two of them) to colleagues of yours in the class.
 You must do both to earn full credit.
 A submission with no responses posted earns 1⁄2 credit at most, and responses without an original submission receive zero credit.

-"Participation" Discussion Board Assignments: These are meant to support you throughout the course and will include things like Introductions, Exam Study Discussions & Feedback for the course.
-They are required and the grades are folded into your overall Participation Grade.
+"Participation" Discussion Board Assignments: These meant to support you throughout the course and will include things like Introductions, Quiz Study Sessions & Q&A for Research Papers.
+They are required and the grades get folded into your overall Participation Grade.